Abhi12122000/trata/README.md

 ## Mini CRS (`trata/`)

 This package hosts a lightweight but full-loop Cyber Reasoning System modeled after the RoboDuck architecture.
-It ingests a single OSS-Fuzz project and produces static-analysis findings (LLM + Infer) together with complete reasoning logs.
+It ingests a single OSS-Fuzz project and produces static-analysis findings (LLM + Infer) plus fuzzing crashes (libFuzzer) together with complete reasoning logs.

 ---